This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The pleasure ground

-Visitors to Kedleston Hall will not find a garden in the true sense, but a naturalistic pleasure ground which blended seamlessly with the landscape and parkland beyond.
+Visitors to Kedleston Hall will not find a garden in the true sense, but a naturalistic pleasure ground which blends seamlessly with the landscape and parkland beyond.

 Following an outbreak of the plant disease Phytophthora ramorum, work started in spring 2013 to begin to restore and recreate the original pleasure ground at Kedleston.